parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/advanced/transferring_balance.md

 fn transfer(recipient: PublicAddress, amount: u64);
 ```

-__Notes:__
+!!!
+Notes
     - Balance is deducted from the contract, but not the caller's account.
     - Gas cost is deducted from the caller's account.

 Example: